Eating and drinking

 Focus on eating high fat foods if you are having difficulty eating enough.
 There are more calories in fat than in protein or carbohydrate.

 Remember that you might lose a little weight during radiotherapy.
 But if you are having any problems with eating tell the team involved in your treatment.
-If you are having radiotherapy to the head or neck you may need a tube into your stomach to have liquid food for a time.
+If you are having radiotherapy to the head or neck you may need to have a tube put into your stomach.
+You may have liquid food put through the tube for some time.

 Alcohol during radiotherapy